benc-uk/smilr/README.md

 |COSMOS_ENDPOINT|The URL endpoint of the Cosmos DB account, e.g. `https://foobar.documents.azure.com/`|
 |COSMOS_KEY|Master key for the Cosmos DB account|

+### Running Data API service locally
+Run `npm install` in the **service-data-api** folder, ensure the environment variables are set as described above, then run `npm start`

 <a name="db"></a>

 # Component 4 - Database
-All data is held in a single Cosmos DB database called `microserviceDb` and also in single collection to save costs, this collection is called `alldata`
+All data is held in a single Cosmos DB database called **microserviceDb** and also in single collection, this collection is called **alldata**

 The collection is partitioned on a key called `doctype`, when events and feedback are stored the partition key is added as an additional property on all entities/docs, e.g. `doctype: 'event'` or `doctype: 'feedback'`.
-The `doctype` property only exists in Cosmos DB, the Angular model has no need for it so it is ignored.
+Note. the `doctype` property only exists in Cosmos DB, the Angular model has no need for it so it is ignored.
 Note.
-This may not be the best partitioning scheme but it serves our purposes.
+This may not be the best collection / partitioning scheme but it serves our purposes, and saves costs

 ### Database Initialization
-In order to create the database (microserviceDb) and the collection (alldata) you will need to use the data service API, and call `/api/dbinit`, before you do this the app will not function and you will get errors.
+In order to create the database (**microserviceDb**) and the collection (**alldata**) you will need to use the data service API, and call `/api/dbinit`, before you do this the app will not function and you will get errors.
 This call will also load demo/seed data

 ### Deploying Cosmos DB
 Deployment of a new Cosmos DB account is simple, using the Azure CLI it is a single command.
 Note the account name must be unique so you will have to change it